pastorryanhayden/newbiblebaptistmattoon.org/_events/hamilton-family.md

 page_markdown: 'The Hamilton Family, missionaries to Scotland, will be in the church presenting their ministry on Sunday, April 9th.'
 layout: single_event
 ---

-The Hamilton Family, missionaries to Scotland, will be in the church presenting their ministry on Sunday, April 9th.
-{: .present-before-paste}